jlscs/FastNN/readme_en.md

 **FastNN model library has supported direct access to dataset of tfrecord format**，and implements dataset pipeline based on TFRecordDataset for model training.
 If your datasets are some other formats, dataset pipeline should be rewritten(reference utils/dataset_utils.py).
 In addition, data-spliting is not finely implements, FastNN requires number of training files can be divided by number of workers and number of samples among training files is even.
 For example, cifar10、mnist training dataset only works in distributed jobs of multi-gpus, thus requires all samples can be allocated evenly among all workers.

 If your dataset file is format of tfrecord, please reference files cifar10/mnist/flowers in 'datasets'.
-* If set 'dataset_name cifar10', then new file 'cifar10.py' in 'datasets' as following:
+* If set 'dataset_name cifar10', then create a new file 'cifar10.py' in 'datasets' as following:

 ```python
 """Provides data for the Cifar10 dataset.